 - Amateur-Owner-Handler Class: dogs handled by the registered owner who has not, at any point, been a professional dog handler, an AKC approved conformation judge or employed as an assistant to a professional handler.

 - Bred-by-Exhibitor Class: dogs handled and owned by its breeder.
+The club may also further divide this class into Adult Bred-by-Exhibitor and Puppy Bred-by-Exhibitor.

 - American-bred Class: dogs whose sire and dam were mated in America and the dog was born in America.
 This is a required class.